Tofail Ahmed Joseph: Career

-Joseph is the brother of General Aziz Ahmed, who served as Bangladesh’s Chief of Army Staff from 2018 to 2021.
-According to an Al Jazeera's investigation documentary All the Prime Minister's Men, Aziz played a key role in securing his brother’s release.
-Recordings and documents obtained by Al Jazeera’s Investigative Unit show that Aziz used his influence to support Joseph and his other fugitive brothers, Haris Ahmed and Anis Ahmed.
+Joseph is the brother of General Aziz Ahmed, who served as Bangladesh's Chief of Army Staff from 2018 to 2021.
+According to an Al Jazeera's investigation documentary, All the Prime Minister's Men, Aziz played a key role in securing his brother's release.
+Recordings and documents obtained by Al Jazeera's Investigative Unit show that Aziz used his influence to support Joseph and his other fugitive brothers, Haris Ahmed and Anis Ahmed.

-In 2019, Joseph was seen publicly attending his nephew’s high-profile wedding in Dhaka alongside his fugitive brothers and General Aziz.
+In 2019, Joseph was seen publicly attending his nephew's high-profile wedding in Dhaka alongside his fugitive brothers and General Aziz.
 The event was attended by the President of Bangladesh, Mohammad Abdul Hamid, and other political and military dignitaries.
 In 2021, the Bangladesh Government pardoned Haris Ahmed and Anis Ahmed.
-In late 2018, shortly after receiving the presidential pardon Joseph was photographed meeting with Bangladesh’s Home Minister Asaduzzaman Khan at the minister’s residence.
-This meeting, which occurred just before his brother Aziz Ahmed’s appointment as Chief of Army Staff, raised serious concerns about the political motivations behind Joseph’s release.
+In late 2018, shortly after receiving the presidential pardon, Joseph was photographed meeting with Bangladesh's Home Minister Asaduzzaman Khan at the minister's residence.
+This meeting, which occurred just before his brother Aziz Ahmed's appointment as Chief of Army Staff, raised serious concerns about the political motivations behind Joseph's release.
 Further scrutiny emerged when Netra News and Al Jazeera revealed photographs of Joseph with Benazir Ahmed, then head of the Rapid Action Battalion and later Inspector General of Police.
-Bangladesh government dismissed the report as anti-Bangladesh propaganda.
+The Bangladesh government dismissed the report as anti-Bangladesh propaganda.

 Both Joseph and his brother Haris secured Bangladeshi passports under fake names.
-They had also acquired citizenship and a passport of Antigua and Barbuda.
-After the fall of the Sheikh Hasina-led Awami League government in August 2024, their national identity cards were cancelled by the Bangladesh Election Commission.
+They had also acquired citizenship and a passport from Antigua and Barbuda.
+After the fall of the Sheikh Hasina-led Awami League news in August 2024, their national identity cards were cancelled by the Bangladesh Election Commission.
 Their passports were later cancelled.
-In September 2024, Salim Prodhan, the chairman of the Japan-Bangladesh Security Printing and Papers Company Limited, filed a extortion case against him and his brothers.
+In September 2024, Salim Prodhan, the chairman of the Japan-Bangladesh Security Printing and Papers Company Limited, filed an extortion case against him and his brothers.